thoughtspot/thoughtspot.github.io/_end-user/search/about-searchiq.md

 Next, make sure your browser supports the text-to-speech capability by consulting its documentation.

-If all is well, you can see a microphone icon it the search bar, when it is in SearchIQ mode.
+If all is well, you'll see a microphone icon it the search bar, when it is in SearchIQ mode.
 Clicking on the microphone will begin accepting voice input, which is translated to text in the search bar.

 {% include note.html content="If the SearchIQ text-to-speech functionality is not working, ensure that you are accessing ThoughtSpot in your browser using HTTPS:// and not HTTP://." %}